basfordrobert/project1/README.md

-# project1
+# Django Blog with Media
-My first project
+My first github project is a Django framework blog